BWCA Litigation May Overcrowd Border Lakes, Limit Family & Accessible Experiences. Tell Wilderness Watch, George Nickas, & Kevin Proeschold Hands OFF

 A Seagull Outfitters Editorial:

 The future of motorized towboats in the Boundary Waters Canoe Area (BWCA) for 2023 depends on the decision of a federal judge in Minneapolis.
-Environmental group Wilderness Watch seeks a preliminary injunction in federal court to prohibit towboats’ use on 17 lakes, where they have been allowed for decades.
-If the injunction is granted, results could be devastating.
+Environmental group Wilderness Watch is suing in federal court to prohibit towboats’ use on 17 lakes, where they have been allowed for decades.
+If the lawsuit is successful, results could be devastating.
+Recently the judge rejected an injunction which would have removed towboats immediately.

 Towboat services are a responsible and ethical means of providing equitable, responsible access to our protected wilderness areas.
 These services help families, and people with physical challenges.
 Boundary Waters towboats limit border lake overcrowding and enhance safety.
 Towboats serving border lake entry points have stood the test of time for decades as an extraordinary and agreed-upon compromise that respects the edge of wilderness and human needs.